 Allied Health Professions Schools in Arkansas

-An Allied Health Professions major is the 5th most popular major in this state.
+As a degree choice, Allied Health Professions is the 5th most popular major in the state.

 In Arkansas, a allied health major is more popular with women than with men.